 The results show that the procedure provides a detailed picture of the fluid motion within the paths among the? blocks, thereby offering a more accurate simulation than the conventional seeping flow methods.
 In principle, there are no limitations on the possibilities of simulating the structure, both submerged and emerged, in all its relevant parts (filter, core and toe).

-Further studies will be aimed at assessing the stability of individual blocks through the use of the General Moving Object model in FLOW-3D.
+Further studies will be aimed at assessing the stability of individual blocks through the use of the Moving Object model in FLOW-3D.